-The Company's financial instruments consist of cash and cash equivalents, trade and other receivables, long-term deposits and other, accounts payable and accrued liabilities and its credit facilities (refer to note 7).
-The Company believes that the carrying amount of each of these items, other than the credit facilities, is a reasonable approximation of fair value given the short-term nature of the financial instruments.
+The Company's financial instruments consist of cash and cash equivalents, trade and other receivables, longterm deposits and other, accounts payable and accrued liabilities and its credit facilities (refer to note 7).
+The Company believes that the carrying amount of each of these items is a reasonable approximation of fair value given the short-term nature of the financial instruments.